Pre-College Business Study

 Portfolios with Purpose Investment Game

 To play, students notionally invest 1 million dollars in the stock market.
 They can take short or long positions on 5 stocks and can make only 5 trades.
-Students from Lawrenceville, St Luke's, St Mark's, The Oakridge School, Trinity Valley, Cistercian Prep, Gilman, Fieldston, and Casady HS played in this first year of the high school division of the game.
+Students from Lawrenceville, St Luke's, St Mark's, The Oakridge School, Trinity Valley, Cistercian Prep, Gilman, Fieldston, and Casady HS played in the first year of the high school division of the game in 2016-17.

-Kent's top players traveled to New York City to a celebration hosted by PwP & CNBC.
-Hedge fund managers David Einhorn, Mark Yusko, and Reid Walker spoke to the crowd.
+Kent's top players travel to New York City each May to a celebration hosted by PwP & CNBC.
+In the past, hedge fund managers David Einhorn, Mark Yusko, and Reid Walker have spoken to the crowd.